flatland-association/flatland-workshop-2024/next-flatland/documentation/workshop_documentation.md

     - How general is this framework?
 (Other domains)
 - Arbiter
     - What do we do with conflicting atomic effects that happen later?
+- Graph layout
+    - Is the current double vertex graph the best graph implementation for this concept?
+    - What do we gain from this graph structure?
+    - What would be benefits of other grpah structures?

 ## Links